SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_reaction_systems.md

 - A rate at which it occurs.
 As for non-spatial reactions, this can be any expression.
 However, currently, it may only consist of parameters and other constants.
 - A single species which is transported from one compartment to an adjacent one.

 At the occurrence of a transport reaction, the specific species moves to the adjacent compartment.
-Most common spatial models can be represented using transport reactions only.
+Many common spatial models can be represented using transport reactions only.
 These can model phenomena such as diffusion or constant flux.
 A transportation reaction can be created using the `@transportation_reaction` macro.
 E.g. above we used
 ```@example spatial_intro_3
 using Catalyst # hide
-diffusion_reaction = @transport_reaction D X
+diffusion_rx = @transport_reaction D X
 nothing # hide
 ```
 to create a reaction where species $X$ moves at a constant rate $D$ between adjacent compartments (this rate also scales linearly with the concentration of $X$ in the source compartment).
 Transport reactions may have rates depending on several parameters.
 E.g. to model a Brusselator where both species ($X$ and $Y$) are transported at a rate which depends both on the species, but also on some non-uniform parameter which is unique to each connection (e.g. representing the area connecting two cells in a tissue) we could do: